openstack/nova/doc/source/install/compute-install.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This section describes how to install and configure the Compute service on a
-compute node.
+compute node for Ubuntu, openSUSE and SUSE Linux Enterprise,
+and Red Hat Enterprise Linux and CentOS.

 The service supports several hypervisors to deploy instances or
 virtual machines (VMs).
 For simplicity, this configuration uses the Quick
 EMUlator (QEMU) hypervisor with the kernel-based VM (KVM) extension on compute
 nodes that support hardware acceleration for virtual machines.
 On legacy